 On February 16, 2016, we entered into a Promissory Note and Loan Agreement with Farm Credit West.
 The loan agreement provides for a \$10.0 million term loan and a \$7.5 million term loan.
 The term loans mature on March 1, 2036 and are secured by certain of our agricultural properties.
 The \$10.0 million term loan bears interest at a fixed rate of 4.70% for the life of the loan.
-The \$7.5 million term loan bears interest at a fixed rate of 3.62% for the first five years of the loan and at the end of such time, will convert to a variable interest rate.
-The term loans provide for monthly principal and interest payments and are prepayable in whole or in part after September 1, 2016.
+The \$7.5 million term loan bears interest at a fixed rate of 4.70% for the life of the loan.
+The \$7.5 million term loans provide for monthly principal and interest payments and are prepayable in whole or in part after September 1, 2016.
 The proceeds from the term loans were received February 19, 2016 and were used to pay off the Farm Credit West Line of Credit and pay down outstanding indebtedness under the revolving credit facility we have with Rabobank, N.A., which provides additional availability for acquisitions and real estate development.